ogkalu2/comic-translate/README.md

 * [Select your project here](https://console.cloud.google.com/welcome) then select "Billing" then "Create Account".
 In the pop-up, "Enable billing account", and accept the offer of a free trial account.
 Your "Account type" should be individual.
 Fill in a valid credit card.
 * Enable Google Cloud Vison for your project [here](https://console.cloud.google.com/apis/library/vision.googleapis.com)
 * In the [Google Cloud Credentials](https://console.cloud.google.com/apis/credentials) page, click "Create Credentials" then API Key.
 Copy and store it.

+#### Google Gemini
+* Go to the Google AI Studio website at [aistudio.google.com](https://aistudio.google.com/app/apikey).
+Once there, locate the option to create an API key and click on it.
+The API key will then be displayed.
+Make sure to save this API key in a secure location for future use."

 ## How it works
 ### Speech Bubble Detection and Text Segmentation